Mason10198/SkywarnPlus/README.md

     - TailMessage
     - CourtesyTone

-2. The new value for the setting (either 'true' or 'false').
+2. The new value for the setting (either 'true' or 'false' or 'toggle').

 For example, to enable the SayAlert function, you would use: